Configurators

 - command

-(required) The command.
-It can be either a string or a list of command arguments.
+(required) The command to execute It can be either a string or a list of command arguments.

 - cwd